RomanSavran/developers-app/src/pages/md-pages/02-15-2019-data-models/index.md

 ## Purpose and benefits
 Unification of data models enables easy integration without need to build connectors for each specific case.
 Platform of Trust data models are available in machine readable [JSON-LD](https://json-ld.org/) encoding and utilizes [RDF](https://www.w3.org/RDF/) and [OWL](https://www.w3.org/OWL/) standards.
 Other encodings might be available at later stages.
-Data model can be easily extended by third parties, exact process is specified later in this guide.
+Data model can be easily extended by third parties.
+Exact process is specified in [Ontology extension guide](/guides/data-models-extension).

 ## Data example
-Each data file of identity should reference context file.
+Each data file of identity should reference its associated context file.
 All properties excluding *name* should be nested under *data* object.
-Here is example of Building
+Here is example of *Building*

 ```JSON
 {